patobelardo/aksPoC/files/step3.md

 Now, one of the ways Key Vault integration is working is using a service principal.
 For this PoC this is the [approach](https://github.com/Azure/kubernetes-keyvault-flexvol#option-1-service-principal) we will follow.

-FOr that purpose, we need to assign permissions to the service principal to access Key Vault
+For that purpose, we need to assign permissions to the service principal to access Key Vault

 ````bash
 kubectl create secret generic kvcreds --from-literal clientid=<appid> --from-literal clientsecret=<secret> --type=azure/kv